picoxr/MicroWar/Documentation/PICO Platform Services Infrastructure.md

-# Pico Platform Services Documentation
+# Platform Services infrastructure

-Welcome to the documentation for Pico Platform Services.
 This guide provides an overview of the various services offered by the Pico platform, including Initialization, Rooms, RTC (Real-Time Communication), and Multiplayer.

 ## Table of Contents